Recycling Solutions for Vertex Coloring Heuristics

-\Tabucol~\cite{HW.1987} is a well-known tabu search algorithm that employs the search strategy.
-It explores the search space $\Scomp{k}$, using $\rhocomp$ as the penalty function.
-Although it was born more than 30 years ago, the algorithm and its extension are still used as subroutines in modern metaheuristics~\cite{GH.1999,GH.2006,LH.2010,HW.2012,WH.2012,MG.2018}.
+\Tabucol~\cite{HW.1987} is a well-known local search algorithm that employs the search strategy.
+It explores the search space $\Scomp{k}$ by tabu search, using $\rhocomp$ as the penalty function.
+Although it was born more than 30 years ago, the algorithm and its extension are still used as subroutines in modern metaheuristics~\cite{GH.1999,GH.2006,HW.2012,LH.2010,MG.2018,WH.2012}.